barsilver/secure-lambda-scanner/README.md

 ## Note

-Make sure to run the script within a virtual environment with the specified requirements and pre-commit hooks to avoid potential errors, such as "bandit executable not found" or missing Python modules.
+Make sure to run the script within a virtual environment with the specified requirements and pre-commit hooks to avoid potential errors, such as "command not found: bandit" or missing Python modules.